And yet all this comes down when the job’s done

 Showing off walls of sure and solid stone.

-Thoughts from one morning, walking back from Hell's Kitchen to my own little corner of the world, passing St. Patricks Cathedral, and deciding to stop inside, because I am bleary from sleeping on a couch, and the tiredness of sadness and having slept in not-my-own bed, and just one glass of wine putting me to sleep:
+Thoughts from one morning, walking back from Hell’s Kitchen to my own little corner of the world, passing St. Patrick’s Cathedral, and deciding to stop inside, because I am bleary from sleeping on a couch, a bit of hangover from sadness, and just one glass of wine putting me to sleep: